 Iowa's Vocational Rehabilitation agency has embraced the current crisis by adopting a range of new virtual strategies, approaches, and procedures for providing high-quality workforce service even amid a virtual pandemic.
 Some of those innovative approaches have major implications for the future of VR.
 Iowa quickly invested in the technological infrastructure to provide virtual services statewide, adopted a cohort-based model for fostering social connections among VR clients on Zoom and tested other emerging practices throughout 2020.
-Delaware could learn from the innovations and ideas tested by Iowa and Iowans with disabilities.
+Florida could learn from the innovations and ideas tested by Iowa and Iowans with disabilities.

 • Building the Caring Economy through Proven Models of Disability Employment: In looking for ways to both provide quality care to older Americans and to get more workers with disabilities into the labor force, policymakers should dramatically expand the Project SEARCH model.
-In Delaware, there are only 3 SEARCH sites, located at:
+In Florida, there are SEARCH sites in the following locations: